Marjory Stoneman Douglas: Activism

 Women's suffrage was an early interest of Douglas, and although she tended to shy away from polemics in her early work at The Miami Herald, on her third day as a society columnist, she chose suffrage and began to focus on writing about women in leadership positions.
 In 1917, she traveled with Mary Baird Bryan, William Jennings Bryan's wife, and two other women to Tallahassee to speak in support of women's right to vote.
 Douglas was not impressed with the reception the group got from the Florida Legislature.
 She wrote about her experience later: "All four of us spoke to a joint committee wearing our best hats.
 Talking to them was like talking to graven images.
 They never paid attention to us at all."
 Douglas was able to vote for the first time after she returned from Europe in 1920.

 Using her influence at The Miami Herald, Douglas wrote columns about poverty:

 You can have the most beautiful city in the world as appearance goes, the streets may be clean and shining, the avenues broad and tree lined, the public buildings dignified, adequate and well kept ... but if you have a weak or inadequate health department, or a public opinion lax on the subject, all the splendors of your city will have not value.

-In 1948 Douglas served on the Coconut Grove Slum Clearance Committee, with a friend of hers named Elizabeth Virrick, who was horrified to learn that no running water or sewers were connected to the racially segregated part of Coconut Grove.
+In 1948 Douglas served on the Coconut Grove Slum Clearance Committee, with a friend of hers, Elizabeth Virrick, who was horrified to learn that no running water or sewers were connected to the racially segregated parts of Coconut Grove.
 They helped pass a law requiring all homes in Miami to have toilets and bathtubs.
-In the two years it took them to get the referendum passed, they worked to set up a loan operation for the black residents of Coconut Grove, who borrowed the money interest-free to pay for the plumbing work.
+In the two years it took them to get the referendum passed, they worked to set up a loan operation for the black residents of Coconut Grove, who borrowed the money, interest-free, to pay for the plumbing work.
 Douglas noted that all of the money loaned was repaid.